image bio

 Symptoms of Endo Belly

 So what does endo belly actually feel or look like?
 There are both physical and mental effects of endometriosis and endo belly.
-Depending on the stage of endometriosis, symptoms can be severe or mild.
+Depending on the stage of endometriosis, endo belly symptoms can be severe or mild.

 Physical Symptoms of Endo Belly